digitaltrails/vdu_controls/src/vdu_controls/resources/docs/help.md

 When creating a preset file, you may select which controls to save for each VDU.
 For example, you might create a preset that includes the brightness, but not the contrast or audio-volume.
-Keeping the included controls to a minimum speeds up the transition and reduces the chances of the VDU failing to keep up with the associated stream of DDC commands.

-While using the GUI to create or edit a preset, activation of scheduled presets and adjustments due to light-metering are blocked until editing is complete.
+While using the GUI to create or edit a preset, other automated adjustments are blocked until editing is complete.

 Presets - VDU initialization-presets
 ------------------------------------